VöV-Standard-Bus: History

 Post-war Germany had made good experiences with the definition of a standard body kit for tramways that were built onto old chassis in a coordinated refurbishment action.
-This allowed to quickly replace the demolished fleet with the first generation (Aufbauwagen) being produced from 1948 to 1950 and the second generation (Verbandwagen) being produced from 1951 to 1958.
-In that time the contracted Duewag had a de facto monopoly in tramway production and other manufacturers had to adhere to the blueprint to be able to sell tramway cars in Germany.
+This allowed to quickly replace the demolished fleet with the first generation (Aufbauwagen) being produced from 1948 to 1950 and the second generation (Verbandswagen) being produced from 1951 to 1958.
+In that time the contracted Duewag had a de facto monopoly in tram car production and other manufacturers had to adhere to the blueprint to be able to sell tram cars in Germany.

 During the 1960s bus transport seemed to be more feasible than tram transport but the public transport companies were faced with a large variety of bus models notoriously limiting supply of spare parts and maintenance personal.
-It was the Hamburger Hochbahn operator to ask for a standardization through the VöV in 1959 in order to lower purchase and maintenance costs.
+It was the Hamburger Hochbahn (HHA) operator to ask for a standardization through the VöV in 1959 in order to lower purchase and maintenance costs.
 It took to October 1966 that a working group was formed at the VöV with most work being done by Falkenried works company, a subsidiary of the Hamburg operator.
 From the product requirements a pilot series of buses were manufactured by Büssing, Magirus-Deutz and Daimler-Benz.